-According to the Economics-Dictionary.com, a debt burden is described as the amount of money you owe relative to the amount of money it costs you to service your debt.
+Generally speaking, a debt burden is described as the amount of money you owe relative to the amount of money it costs you to service your debt.
 In general, the cost of your debt includes interest that you pay, fees for attaining the debt and occasionally, extra fees such as late payment fees, loan servicing fees and annual membership fees.
-For example, a 30-year $100,000 mortgage loan with an interest rate of 6 percent will cost you an additional $115,000 in interest if you make payments for the entire 30 years, according to Bankrate.com.
+For example, a 30-year $100,000 mortgage loan with an interest rate of 6 percent will cost you an additional $115,000 in interest if you make payments for the entire 30 years.

 Reducing Your Debt Burden

-Paying off your debts before the end of the term can help reduce your debt burden by reducing the interest you owe as fast as possible.
+Paying off your debts before the end of the term can help reduce your mounting debt, meaning that you will be reducing the interest you owe as fast as possible.
 Of particular interest is the fact that the Federal Reserve instituted new credit card rules in 2010 that can help you understand how much faster you can pay off your debt by making more than the minimum payment.
-Most car and home loans do not have a prepayment penalty.
-Payments over your minimum monthly payment reduce your principal balance, thus helping you save interest while paying off the loan faster.
-Avoid incurring new debt while paying down your balances.

-Consider refinancing your debt to reduce your interest rate, the cost of interest and reducing your debt burden in the process.
-Think carefully before committing to a new loan or purchasing an item using a credit card.
+It is in your best interest to think carefully before committing to a new loan or purchasing an item using a credit card.
 If your spending habits are under control and you have demonstrated the ability to live within your monthly budget, a consolidation loan may help you reduce your overall interest cost of paying off your debts.
 Meet with a financial counselor or non-profit credit counselor to get better control over your spending habits and debts.
 Although a debt burden may initially appear quite intimidating, it is definitely within your power to tackle this issue and create a strategic repayment pan which ensures that your debt-related problems will eventually be solved.

 - credit card image by jimcox40 from Fotolia.com